 Our commitment to respect human rights.

-Our commitment to respect human rights is guided by the United Nations Guiding Principles on Business and Human Rights and other internationally recognised human rights frameworks.
+Our commitment to respect human rights is guided by the Universal Declaration of Human Rights, the United Nations Guiding Principles on Business and Human Rights and other internationally recognised human rights frameworks.

 Human rights concerns all of us, and are also core to our business interests.